 is an architectural historian and designer based in London.
 In her initial training as a designer at Goldsmiths, University of London, Emma developed an interest in critical spatial projects and architectural research.
-She subsequently undertook an MA in Architectural History at The Bartlett School of Architecture, UCL, where she specialised in an exploration of material 'traces' as an approach towards architectural history, theory and criticism.
+She subsequently undertook an MA in Architectural History at The Bartlett School of Architecture, UCL, where she specialised in an exploration of narrative-led material research as an approach towards architectural history, theory and criticism.

 Windowless Hotel Room